LushAI (LUSH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LushAI Historical Price

-According to the latest data gathered on LushAI live price page, the current price of LushAI is 0.00055892USD.
-The circulating supply of LushAI(LUSH) is 6.04B LUSH , giving it a market capitalization of $3.37M.
+According to the latest data gathered on LushAI live price page, the current price of LushAI is 0USD.
+The circulating supply of LushAI(LUSH) is 6.04B LUSH , giving it a market capitalization of $3.65M.

 The LushAI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LUSH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.